siddiquems/r/README.md

-# r
+# R
+## R learning projects
-R learning projects
+### This is a repository with all the R language learning material and projects